How to Make WWWow with

 An important difference between support on both platforms is the fact that help at BigCommerce is provided just in 7 languages, whereas Shopify supports 21.
 Both, of course, include English.

-The platforms may impose some limitations on merchants, but usually those can be solved by third-party tools, except for the money-related issues, such as the sales limits in BigCommerce or the transaction fees in Shopify.
+The platforms may impose some limitations on merchants, but usually, those can be solved by third-party tools, except for money-related issues, such as the sales limits in BigCommerce or the transaction fees in Shopify.

-At Naturaily, we can advise you in this regard and help you budget your project, taking all the cost and your needs into account.
+At our eCommerce & web development company Naturaily, we can advise you in this regard and help you budget your project, taking all the costs and your needs into account.
 Contact us to discuss the details!

 Let's talk about e-commerce!